Patrick5225/66DaysOfData/Round_3.md

 - Continued Udemy Course of Excel.
 Learned about the quick access toolbar and customizing the ribbon tab with shortcuts to save time and increase productivity

 ---

+**Day 3 of #66DaysOfData (January 3, 2022):**

+- Learned about tables, the Name Manager, and the OFFSET function to dynamically update Excel charts

+---

+**Day 4 of #66DaysOfData (January 4, 2022):**

+- Review of INDEX and MATCH functions in Excel

+- Watched video about the page navigator in Power BI (https://www.youtube.com/watch?v=4TxEvFmE44Q&ab_channel=GuyinaCube)